beast-dev/doc/tutorials/howtos/tracer_convergence.md

 {% include image.html file="convergence_0.png" prefix="/tutorials/howtos/" %}<br />

 As with loading a single log file, the name of the log file loaded and the traces that it contains can be seen on the left hand side.
-When the different files loaded contain the same set of logged parameters, then a *Combined* trace will automatically appear.
+When the different files loaded contain the same set of logged parameters, then a *Combined* trace will automatically appear (with a number of iterations equal to the sum of the two traces minus their burn-in length).

 #### Exploring combined traces

-Selecting this *Combined* trace allows to explore a concatenation of the log files.
+Selecting the *Combined* trace allows to explore a concatenation of the log files.
-For the example we're exploring here, selection the *Combined* trace will yield the following visualisation:
+For the example we're exploring here, selecting the *Combined* trace will yield the following visualisation:

 {% include image.html file="convergence_1.png" prefix="/tutorials/howtos/" %}<br />

-The histogram shown indicates a clear problem with the analysis, as the distribution of the joint density (or posterior) seems to be bimodal.
+The histogram shown indicates a clear problem with the analysis, as the distribution of the joint density (or posterior) is bimodal.
 To obtain a better understanding of what's going on, we can select the *Trace* panel which will show the following combined trace:

 {% include image.html file="convergence_2.png" prefix="/tutorials/howtos/" %}<br />